ZeyadHamed16/garage-system/README.md

 3. Commit your changes (git commit -m "Add new feature").
 4. Push to the branch (git push origin feature-name).
 5. Open a pull request.

----
----

-## License
-This project is licensed under the MIT License.